Moments in the Chebotarev density theorem: non-Gaussian families: Groups having an irreducible character of maximal degree: Proof of Theorem

 \begin{proposition}[Snyder] Let $G$ be a finite group.
 The following assertions are equivalent. \begin{enumerate} \item There exists $\chi\in\Irr(G)$ of degree $d$ such that $d(d+1)=|G|$, \item Either $G\simeq \Z/2\Z$ or $G$ is a doubly transitive Frobenius group \textit{i.e.} it is isomorphic to the semi direct product of a subgroup $N$ of order $d+1$ by a subgroup $H$ of order $d$ that acts freely and transitively by conjugation on $N\smallsetminus\{1\}$. \end{enumerate} Moreover if $|G|>2$ the character $\chi$ in (1), which is necessarily unique, is induced from any non trivial character of degree $1$ of the subgroup $N$ of (2).

 \end{proposition}

-\begin{remark} Slightly more generally, assume $|G|=d(d+e)$ where $d=\lfloor\sqrt{|G|}\rfloor>1$ is the degree of some $\chi\in\Irr(G)$.
-Then the inequality $d(d+3)>(d+1)^2$ implies $e\in\{1,2\}$.
-One deduces that $G$ is either a doubly transitive Frobenius group, or an abelian group of order $\leq 3$ or a non abelian group of order $8$ (by Proposition~\ref{prop:snyder} and~\cite{Sny}*{Th.
-6.2}). \end{remark}
+Note that the characterization of doubly transitive Frobenius groups mentioned in Proposition~\ref{prop:snyder}(2) is straightforward (indeed for such a group $N\cap H$ is trivial, from the fact that conjugation by any $h\in H$ is fixed point free on $N\smallsetminus\{1\}$).

-In the sequel we exclude the case $G\simeq \Z/2\Z$ (\textit{i.e.} $d=1$).
-In view of their importance in Proposition~\ref{prop:snyder}, we recall the definition of \textit{Frobenius group} (see~\cite{Hup}*{Prop.
-16.5}).
-Let $G$ be a finite group having a normal subgroup $N$ and a subgroup $H\not\in\{\{1\},G\}$ such that $G=NH$.
-The group $G$ is a \textit{Frobenius group of kernel $N$ and complement $H$} if, for all $h\in H\smallsetminus\{1\}$, conjugation by $h$ acts without fixed points on $N\smallsetminus\{1\}$.
-If in addition the action of $H$ on $N\smallsetminus\{1\}$ is transitive, one says that $G$ is a \textit{doubly transitive} Frobenius group.
-The fact that this definition is equivalent to that of Proposition~\ref{prop:snyder}(2) is straightforward (indeed $N\cap H$ is trivial, from the fact that conjugation by any $h\in H$ is fixed point free on $N\smallsetminus\{1\}$).
-We next recall~\cite{Hup}*{Th.
-18.7} which describes the representation theory of Frobenius groups.
+\begin{remark} The classification results of Snyder are more general than what is stated in Proposition~\ref{prop:snyder}.
+Indeed under the assumption $|G|=d(d+e)$ where $d=\lfloor\sqrt{|G|}\rfloor>1$ is the degree of some $\chi\in\Irr(G)$, we have $e\in\{1,2\}$ and Snyder proves~(\cite{Sny}*{Th.
+1.1, Th.
+6.2}) that $G$ is either a doubly transitive Frobenius group (case $e=1$), or a non abelian group of order $8$ (case $e=2$).